linKhehe/ZaneAPI-docs/docs/api.rst

         Content-Type: image/gif

     :statuscode 200: Manipulation was a success.
     :query magnitude: the magnitude of the content aware scaling.
+Must be between 0.1 and 2.
+Values outside of that range will be silently `clamped<https://en.wikipedia.org/wiki/Clamping_(graphics)>`_ into it.
     :query token: your api-key. (see :ref:`auth`)
     :resheader Authorization: your api-key. (see :ref:`auth`)